-The University of Tennessee College of Law, located in Knoxville, enjoys a rich tradition of providing sound legal education and boasts the longest-running legal clinical program in the country.
+The University of Tennessee College of Law offers sound legal education and boasts the longest-running legal clinical program in the country.

 Our mission is to prepare students for the practice of law by integrating theory and practice across the curriculum.
 We do so with emphasis on clinical and skills training, innovative classroom teaching, legal writing, and professional values We endeavor to produce high-quality scholarship that examines, explains, critiques, and improves the law and the legal system.
 We strive to serve the university, the profession, and the public by developing and sharing our talents and expertise.